 Joe Tokarz has put together a great web page describing the installation of Phil's alternator conversion on his lovely GT.
 Well worth checking out if you're having the typical 750 round case electrical problems!

-Phil Hitchcock has responded to numerous requests to make SOMETHING available for riders who wish to use their Bevel Drive Ducatis without running a "battery recharge required after use" electrical system.
-He now has a modern rotor and upgraded electrical system available for sale on his website.
+Phil Hitchcock responded to numerous requests to make SOMETHING available for riders who wish to use their Bevel Drive Ducatis without running a "battery recharge required after use" electrical system.
+He at one time had a modern rotor and upgraded electrical system available for sale on his website, but reported in 2017 that it is no longer available.

 Follow this link for further information: Phil's Alternator Conversion